andsainz/OrangeDigitalCenter/README.md

 ### Features

 - Dynamic User Interface: Utilizing React for a responsive and interactive user experience.
-- Responsive UX/UI: Incorporati developerng React Bootstrap to ensure the interface is adaptable to different screen sizes.
+- Responsive UX/UI: Incorporating developer React Bootstrap to ensure the interface is adaptable to different screen sizes.
 - Optimized Development: Leveraging Vite for efficient and fast development and build processes.

 ### Scripts